-These days it’s hard to know which brands can back up their grand claims of sustainability and ethics, and which ones are telling fibs through the evil powers of greenwashing.
-One quick and easy way to find out if a brand is walking the walk is by searching for their ethical fashion certifications.
+These days, it’s hard to know which brands can back up their grand claims of sustainability and ethics, and which ones are telling fibs through the gross veil of greenwashing.
+One quick and easy way to know if a brand is walking the sustainable walk is by searching for their ethical fashion certifications.

-It’s important to know what these particular certifications mean so you have the ability to make your own decisions confidently without fear of being greenwashed.
-That’s why we’ve put together a list of 10 ethical fashion certifications that you’ll often find slapped onto swing tags of ethical fashion products in the form of a logo.
-Keep calm and read on ‘cause these definitions will definitely come in handy the next time you want to make an ethical purchase.
+It’s important to understand what these particular certifications mean so you have the ability to make your own decisions confidently without fear of being greenwashed.
+With this in mind, we’ve put together a list of 10 ethical fashion certifications that you’ll often find slapped onto swing tags of ethical fashion products.
+So, keep calm and read on, ‘cause these definitions will definitely come in handy next time you go to make an “ethical” purchase.

 An organic product is produced without the use of any harmful chemicals.
 If a product is Australian Certified Organic (ACO), that particular product has met and complied with Australian production standards and every ingredient in that product is completely traceable.